Single Malt vs Blended Whiskey: Understanding the Differences

 Scotland’s Highlands and Islay offer different tastes.
 Some have smoky peat, while others are fruity or floral.
 The fermentation and cask choice also impact the taste, adding sweetness or spice.

-Blended whiskey is made by mixing different types of whiskey together.
+Distillers create blended whiskey by mixing different types of whiskey together.
 This mix often includes grain whiskey and malt whiskey.
 It creates a smooth taste that both new and experienced whiskey lovers enjoy.

 Many blended whiskeys come from different distilleries.
 This ensures that each batch tastes the same every year.
 It also keeps costs down because making large batches is more efficient.